crate/cratedb-guide/docs/integrate/kestra/usage.md

 more.
 Kestra’s web UI lets you create, modify, and manage workflows without writing code.

-In this tutorial, we will show you how CrateDB integrates with Kestra using the PostgreSQL plugin to create an efficient and scalable data pipeline.
+In this usage guide, we will show you how CrateDB integrates with Kestra using the PostgreSQL plugin to create an efficient and scalable data pipeline.

 ## Running Kestra on Docker